Important: Your application and all supporting documents listed below must be received by the appropriate deadline:

 Please have academic records from each secondary and/or postsecondary school you attended sent directly from those schools to American University.
 These records should be submitted in their original language and accompanied by official English translations if applicable.
 You may submit certified or notarized copies of your original official transcripts if your country issues only one copy of your academic documents.

-Advanced Credit for IB, AP, A Level, Abitur, French Bac, CAPE Secondary Exams
+Advanced Credit for IB, AP, A Level, OIB English, and CAPE Secondary Exams

 Students may be eligible to receive advanced credit for exams passed during secondary school.
-If you took IB, A level, AP, Arbitur, CAPE, or French Baccalaureate exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.
+If you took IB, A level, AP, OIB English or CAPE exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.

 Letter of Recommendation

 One letter of recommendation for transfer students is required.
 You will be required to select and assign at least one Academic Evaluator within the Common Application.
-If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and Social Security number (or date of birth) and be sent directly to American University.
+If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and U.S. Social Security number (if available) OR date of birth and be sent directly to American University.

-Course work at AU requires strong skills in the English language and academic preparedness.
-All applicants (including U.S. citizens) whose first language is not English are required to take one of the following exams and achieve the indicated scores to demonstrate a satisfactory level of English proficiency.
+AU requires strong English language skills.
+All transfer applicants (including US citizens) whose first language is not English can prove English proficiency by one of the following testing options:

 AU Certificate of Finances (AU CFIS) for International Students